 Kincumba Mountain is a fabulous place to explore.
 At the large picnic area at the top of the hill you’ll find a mud-brick building (available for hire for gatherings), free BBQ facilities, shelters and public toilets.
-There’s ample grass spaces for kids to kick a ball or play tip, as well as Honeman’s Rock (aka Honeyman’s Rock) – a large 60m-long and 30m-wide rocky outcrop that just begs exploration.
+There’s ample grass spaces for kids to kick a ball or play tip, as well as Honeman’s Rock (aka Honeyman’s Rock) – a large is a large 60m-long and 30m-wide rocky outcrop that just begs exploration.

 The nearby Kanning Cave Walk is one of our favourite family hikes as it’s an easy 1km track that crosses bridges and passes multiple sandstone caves.
 The largest cave is a sacred woman’s birthing place for the Darkinjung People.